whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

         run_metadata.yaml
         make_canonical_samplesheet.sh
       notes.md

-These files are included to demonstrate setup and organisation only.
+      reports/

-They do not represent live FASTQ storage, live `work/` directories, or live pipeline output folders.
+Live FASTQs, active `work/` directories, and large pipeline outputs should still remain outside the repo in the appropriate CREATE project locations.

 ## White Lab design principle

 The reusable workflow should remain independent of this example.

-The Klim dataset is useful as a proof of concept, but it should not become the default template source for future users.
+The Klim dataset is valuable as a proof of concept and continuing worked reference, but it should not become the default template source for future users.

-New projects should still be created from the reusable repo components, with this folder serving only as a worked illustration of the result.
+New projects should still be created from the reusable repo components, with this folder serving as a real worked illustration of the result.